FANTASTIC TALES!

 After the second massive dose of vitamin C, things began to change rapidly.
 Later that day bumps started to appear on my hands – not Staph, this was different, and it looked like an allergic reaction.
 By the next day my hands and wrists were swelled to twice their size and completely covered with bumps, even some on the palms!
 And I had massive red circles under my armpits where the major lymph glands are.

 This could have been alarming for sure.
-It was certainly one of the most uncomfortable physical experiences I have ever had, but I tuned into my body and asked what was happening, and the information I got was that this was a detoxing from a die-off of the Staph that had found its way to my blood and organs.
+It was certainly one of the most uncomfortable physical experiences I have ever had, but I tuned into my body and asked what was happening, and the information I got was that the bumpos and redness was a die-off of the Staph that had found its way to my blood and organs.
 My lymph glands had processed what they could, and my body stored the rest of those little bacterial corpses in my hands – as far away from the organs as possible.

 My intuition was confirmed the next day when, finally, the wound started to crust up in earnest and scab over, and the redness had retreaded a tiny bit in some areas.
 The next day it began draining yellowish-clear pus in large quantities which sounds gross, but which was a tremendous relief as the swelling in that lower leg, ankle and foot began to be relieved, and that kind of seeping is a clear indication that a Staph infection is coming to its close.